yazi-rs/yazi-rs.github.io/docs/tips.md

 <img src={useBaseUrl("/img/symlink-in-status.png")} width="600" />

-You can rewrite the [`Status:name()` method](https://github.com/sxyazi/yazi/blob/main/yazi-plugin/preset/components/status.lua) to achieve this feature, copy this method to your `~/.config/yazi/init.lua`, and apply the following patch:
+You can rewrite the [`Status:name()` method](https://github.com/sxyazi/yazi/blob/main/yazi-plugin/preset/components/status.lua) to achieve this feature, copy _only this method_ to your `~/.config/yazi/init.lua`, and apply the following patch:

 ```diff
 @@ -42,7 +42,11 @@ function Status:name()